Get Tech Tips

 Some Furnace Questions

-On a milivolt system (runs off of a thermopile)
+On a millivolt system (runs off of a thermopile)

-– What expected readings should we consistently get from a properly working systems (voltage of thermopile alone, with gas valve open, with thermostat closed etc)
+– What expected readings should we consistently get from a properly working system (voltage of thermopile alone, with gas valve open, with thermostat closed etc)

 On high efficiency

 – What is the relationship between the pressures in the collector box of the secondary exchanger and the pressure switch?